-You got some data and want to gain a quick overview?
+You have some data and want to gain a quick overview?
 Or conduct some easy evaluation?
 Maybe later on analyze the data more detailed?
 For all these purposes, a Pivot Table can be a good choice.

 With Pivot Tables you can summarize your data.
 Each column of your data is represented by one “data field” having the name of the first row of your data table (the heading row).
 You can summarize each field by dragging and dropping them into your Pivot Table: